-Section Description Auto Relock Time Specify how long the lock can remain open after someone opens the door handle via a smart card or via remote control using the software.
+Section Description Specify how long the lock can remain open after someone opens the door handle lock via smart card or remote control without the handle being opened during that period.
 When the timeout expires, the lock will be automatically closed.
 Default is 600 seconds (that is, 10 minutes).
-Door sensor polarity Choose the correct setting based on the type of contact closure sensors used to monitor the door: Normally closed: The contact is closed (conducting) when the door is closed and open (not conducting) when the door is open.
-Default.
-Normally open: The contact is not conducting when the door is closed and is conducting when the door is open.
+Auto Relock Time Door sensor polarity • Choose the correct setting based on the type of contact closure sensors used to monitor the door: Normally closed: The contact is closed (conducting) when the door is closed and open (not conducting) when the door is open.
+Default. • Normally open: The contact is not conducting when the door is closed and is conducting when the door is open.
 Note: For both normally closed and normally open sensors, the reported state is "open" when the door is open and "closed" when the door is closed.
 Relock on Handle Close This setting controls auto-locking.
-Select "Only if door closed" to delay auto-locking until "Door State" and "Door Lock State" are both verified as "Closed".
+Select "Only if door closed" to delay auto-locking until "Door State" and "Door Handel State" are both verified as "Closed".
 Select "Always" to relock automatically.
-Connected Device If your door handle has a connected device, such as a keypad, select it from the list.
+Connected Device • If your door handle has a connected device, such as a keypad, select it from the list.